 Flat Linen is a fabric made of fibers from the plant of the flax, Linum usitatissimum.
 The flax is laborious to manufacture, but the fiber is very absorbent and linen garments are valued for its exceptional freshness and freshness in hot climates.
 Many products are made of Flat Linen, aprons, bags, towels (swimming, beach, body wash and towels), napkins, bathrobes, bed sheets, bar mops, bed linen, tablecloths, runners, chair covers, and the men wear and women.

-The clothing of this is a word of west Germanic origin and related to the Latin name of the vegetal of the flax, linen, and the previous Greek ????? (linen).
-This history of the word has given rise to a number of other terms in English, especially the line, from the use of a vegetable (linseed) wire to determine a straight Flat Linen.
+The clothing of this is a word of west Germanic origin and related to the Latin name of the vegetable of the flax, linen, and the previous Greek ????? (linen).
+This history of the word has given rise to a number of other terms in English, especially the line, from the use of a vegetal (linseed) wire to determine a straight Flat Linen.
 Flax is technically a vegetable!
 Fabric. fabric is made of cellulose fibers that grow on the inside of the stalk of the vegetal, or Linum usitatissimum – one of the oldest cultivated vegetal in human history.

 The first discovery of Flat Linen was made in 2009, when archaeologists unearthed the tissue into a prehistoric cave in Georgia.
 This clothing is the first known textile produced by man, dating back to 36,000 BC.
 Growth and processing of herbal if you have a long and rich history.
 A discovery of the clothing that dates back to 9000 ac recovered perfectly preserved wraps around the mummified body of the Pharaoh Ramses II.
 Their longevity as a basic element in history seems to be matched by its durability.